FAQ for Faculty

-- What is the role of the SI leader/Embedded Tutor in my class?
+- What is the role of the PASS Tutor in my class?

-- What will my partnership with SI and ET look like?
+- What will my partnership with PASS look like?

-- How can I request SI/ET for me class?
+- How can I request PASS for my class?

 Research tells us that active and collaborative learning helps students better understand material covered in class.
-SI is structured to provide time for students to practice and engage with the material in an interactive and fun way.
-Due to the structure of SI, studies show that one 50-minutes session is equivalent to students studying on their own for 2 hours!
+PASS is structured to provide time for students to practice and engage with the material in an interactive and fun way.
+Due to the structure of PASS, studies show that one 60-minutes session is equivalent to students studying on their own for 2 hours!
 1

-SI Leaders are undergraduate students at NCC who have successfully completed the course you are teaching, whether it be by you or another professor.
-Although they have completed the course prior, they continue to attend your class with the students, take notes, and communicate directly with you to discuss their SI/ET sessions and what they are hearing from students regarding the material.
+PASS tutors are undergraduate students at NCC who have successfully completed the course you are teaching, whether it be by you or another professor.
+Although they have complete the course prior, they continue to attend your class with the students, take notes, and communicate directly with you to discuss their tutoring sessions and what they are hearing from students regarding the material.

-SI leaders/ET’s will attend each class and use what is being covered to plan and facilitate group study sessions outside of class.
-SI leaders/ET’s attend class to hear what you are sharing and to determine what to focus their future sessions on.
-In sessions, SI leaders/ET’s focus on material that students are finding more challenging and the foundational principles to help ensure student mastery before the next topic or unit.
+PASS tutors will attend each class and use what is being covered to plan and facilitate group study sessions outside of class.
+Tutors attend class to hear what you are sharing and to determine what to focus their future sessions on.
+In sessions, tutors focus on material that students are finding more challenging and the foundational principles to help ensure student mastery before the next topic or unit.

-Faculty members who partner with our Peer Academic Support Services are asked to promote and encourage their students to attend SI/ET throughout the semester and establish communication with the SI/ET.
+Faculty members who partner with our Peer Academic Support Services are asked to promote and encourage their students to attend PASS sessions throughout the semester and establish communication with the PASS tutor.

-For more information about offering SI, or Embedded Tutoring for your course, contact Diane Donovan.
+For more information about offering PASS tutors for your course, contact Dr. Kathleen Wallace.